Foreign citizens, except Nordic nationals, need a residence and work permit in order to work in the Faroe Islands.

 The Faroe Islands have a general rule of only granting residence and work permit to foreign nationals with qualifications that are not available in the Faroe Islands.
-This rule does not apply to researchers as their work is considered to be closely linked to their personal qualifications.

-Applications for a residence and work permit in the Faroe Islands are processed by the Danish Agency for International Recruitment and Integration (SIRI) on consultation with the Faroese Immigration Office.
+Applications for a residence and work permit in the Faroe Islands are processed by the Danish Agency for International Recruitment and Integration (SIRI) in consultation with the Faroese Immigration Office.
 The application must be filed by the researcher and his or her employer together.
 The application must be submitted to a Danish diplomatic mission in the country where the researcher is residing.